sghctoma/writeups/hacktivity2015-avatao/01-reverse4/01-reverse4.md

 Size of data: 1
 ```

-OK, so it reads a number as a size from the standard output first, than reads
+OK, so it reads a number as a size from the standard input first, than reads
-further, probably "size" bytes, or characters, or something like that, processes
+further, probably "size" bytes/characters, processes this input, and outputs
-this input, and outputs either "Wrong!", nothingm or something else, presumably
+either "Wrong!", nothing or something else, presumably our flag.
+But do not
-our flag.
-But do not waste any more time monkeyfuzzing the executable, let's fire
+waste any more time monkeyfuzzing the executable, let's fire up r2, because in
-up r2, because in asm we trust!
+asm we trust!

 ```
 [0x00 avatao]$ r2 -A reverse4